OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 What Are KPIs?

-Unlike OKRs, KPIs aren’t necessarily tied to specific goals or cycles.
-Instead, they’re used to track the ongoing health of a function, process, or business outcome.
+Unlike OKRs, KPIs aren't tied to specific goals or cycles.
+Instead, they're used to track the ongoing health of a function, process, or business outcome.

 Think of KPIs as your dashboard indicators: revenue, churn rate, conversion rate, uptime, NPS — these metrics help you monitor whether things are running as expected.